allenlin90/programmingLearning/git/README.md

-## Day 11 - Git object reference
+## Day 11 - Git object reference and symbols
 `git branch`, `git log --pretty=oneline`, `git log --oneline`, `git cat-file -p [ref or object_id]`, `git update-ref`, `git symbolic-ref`, `git show-ref`
 1. In git, "**reference**" is an "**index**" which refers to an object besides the "absolute name" (the 40-character ID).
-For example, we can use `HEAD` to refer to the latest commit in the branch which we are at.
+For example, we can use `HEAD` (a symbol reference)to refer to the latest commit in the branch which we are at.
 Besides, when we use `git branch [brachName]` to create a branch, the "branchName" is the reference.
 We can find that `git cat-file -p commitid` and `git cat-file -p branchName` return the same results.
 All the followings return the same results by giving branchName with aligned ID.
     1. `git cat-file -p commitID`
     1. `git cat-file -p refs/heads/branchName`
     1. `git cat-file -p heads/branchName`